When someone follows me on Twitter I want to follow them back. But I don't always do so. Here's a few reasons why.

 8. You've got a zillion followers but you're only following back a hundred people

 This is rude.
 People find you interesting enough to follow.
 Give at least some of them some consideration and follow them back.
 The other way this happens is someone will follow, follow, follow.
 Then when those people start following them back the person unfollows, unfollows, unfollows.
-I guess it makes people feel important when they have a ton of followers and only follow a few back.
-Whatever, loser.
+I guess it makes people feel important when they have

 You'll notice I didn't call out any individuals above.
 I'm not pointing fingers, especially since I know I've been guilty of a few of those points myself.
 But I've moved on from, say, making my Twitter feed all about selling my eBooks.
 I get a lot of useful information from my followers and try to reciprocate as best I can.
 The key to success on getting a follow back from me (and most people, I think) is that old adage: just be yourself.